iamsurajkhatri/nodejs-complete-backend/ReadMe.md

  url:- https://mrkandreev.name/snippets/gitignore-generator/

    "type": "module" Added in packet.json :- To use the import(statement) library instead of require(when we need packages to use)

+  when we make chanes in env file then we need to restart the server again

+  # Use dotenv as import
+  till now dotenv is used only with require so to use as import state we need to write this in script
+  -r dotenv/config --experimental-json-modules

+  which mean now we can use the dotenv package as import statement

+# mongodb connection

+Always write code in try and catch block

 devDependencies:- means only used in development on production this will not use